Plattenbauten: Touching Rectangles in Space: Planar 3-Colorable Graphs

 We have already seen that the claim implies that we may assume that $g=1$, i.e., the violator~$T_S$ only has a single big face, the outer face $f_\infty$.
 We write $r_{f_\infty}=3\rho$, the condition for violation becomes $\partialW < 2\rho +2$.

 Let $\gamma$ be the boundary cycle of the unique big face.
-While the outer face of $T$ has to be contained in the big face we prefer to think of a drawing of $T_S$ such that the big face is the interior of $\gamma$.
+While the outer face of $T$ has to be contained in the big face, we prefer to think of a drawing of $T_S$ such that the big face is the interior of $\gamma$.
 It will be crucial, however, that in the inner triangulation of $\gamma$ inherited from~$T$ there is a special black triangle $\delta_\infty$.
-The goal is to find a babet in the interior of $\gamma$, we use induction on $\rho$.
+The goal is to find a babet in the interior of $\gamma$.
+We use induction on $\rho$.

 In the case $\rho=1$ the triangle $\gamma$ has $\partialW < 4$ incidences with black triangles from the inside.
-The unique configuration with this property is shown on the left in \cref{fig:babet}.
+The unique configuration with this property is shown in \cref{fig:babet}.
 Since the black triangle $\delta_\infty$ is not yet in the picture one of the triangles must be separating.
-If the separating triangle were not the central one it would lead to an increase of $\partialW$.
+If the separating triangle was not the central one it would lead to an increase of $\partialW$.
 Hence the white central triangle is separating, i.e., a babet.

 \calc_figscale{50}